wrumsby/fed-4-summer-of-tech-2015/README.md

-# Front End Development for Summer of Tech
+# Front End Development
+## For Summer of Tech 2015

 PDF created using [Deckset](http://www.decksetapp.com/).